Semalab/agent/readme.md

 ## Usage

-1. Clone your repository to a local directory.
+Clone your repository to a local directory, then dependending on your operating system, follow one of the following instructions:

 ### macOS / Linux
 ```